-Best Practices for CX Projects
+Best Practices for Using Delighted CX

 In this article:

-Connect the dots in your CX program
+Connect the dots in your XM program

 Bad experiences currently cost global businesses around $4.7 trillion in consumer spending annually (no, really— check out our blog for more), so it's important to build a strong business case convincing your stakeholders that investing in CX is worth the time and effort.

-After setup, your Delighted Dashboard becomes your CX control panel, with you at the helm.
+After setup, your Delighted Dashboard becomes your control panel, with you at the helm.
 Each customer touchpoint, from onboarding to churn, has its own independent controls.
 As you listen to your customers, new insights will help you to drive improvements, pushing every experience touchpoint up and to the right.

-How many surveys do I need?
+How many projects do I need?

 Let’s dig in deeper by examining the difference between relational and transactional surveys.